Using Solar Energy

 It is very unlikely you will use 100% of the solar energy you produce so, to make the most of your solar energy, you may want to consider what habits you can change to boost your solar energy use.

-For example, your solar generation peaks at midday, and if you are not home to use it, you will be exporting that energy at a buy back rate of around 8 cents per kWh.
-But, when you put your washing machine on at 7am, you will be paying peak rates of 24-30c per kWh.
+For example, your solar generation peaks at midday, and if you are not home to use it, you will be exporting that energy at the current buy back rate.
+But, when you put your washing machine on at 7am, you will be paying peak rates.
 So, in this example, if your washing machine has a delayed start option, time it to start at 12pm.

 What can I power using solar energy?